Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Explicit}

+When analyzing the median polarity of the texts generated using explicit prompts, there exist multiple trends across gender and racial groups.
 Looking at the sentiment scores among gender groups, the female texts generated by command-r-plus and gpt-4o-mini have higher median polarities of 0.22 and 0.13 compared to the male texts, whose median polarities are 0.18 and 0.09, respectively.
+On the other hand, the polarity values for claude-3.5-sonnet and llama-3.5-70b's were not significantly different between genders.

-When analyzing the median polarity of the texts generated using explicit prompts, there exist multiple trends across gender and racial groups.
-The Black texts generated by claude-3.5-sonnet, gpt-4o-mini, and Llama-31.-70B have the highest median polarities (0.21, 0.14, and 0.18) compared to all other ethnic groups.
+The Black texts generated by claude-3.5-sonnet, gpt-4o-mini, and llama-31-70b have the highest median polarities (0.21, 0.14, and 0.18) compared to all other ethnic groups.
 For command-r-plus, the Black texts have the second highest median polarity of 0.18, while the Hispanic texts have the highest median polarity of 0.19.
 The Hispanic texts generated by llama-3.1-70b also have a higher median polarity of 0.17 relative to the other ethnic groups.
 On the other hand, the White texts generated by gpt-4o-mini and llama-3.1-70b have the lowest median polarities of 0.08 and 0.10, while claude-3.5-sonnet and command-r-plus have the lowest median polarities for Asian texts (0.10 for both).